 One of the features it brought to the mainstream was the trim silence feature.
 Before Overcast, a few smaller apps had implemented it, but I prefer how it sounds with Overcast.
 Smart Speed is described as a way to “pick up extra speed without distortion.”
 Smart Speed “dynamically shortens silences in talk shows.
 Conversations still sound so natural that you’ll forget it’s on — until you see how much extra time you’ve saved.”
 For those who want to save some time listening to certain podcasts, yet who don’t want the distortion that comes with 1.5x or 2x speeds, Smart Speed is a happy medium.
 All of your shows will be shorter, but you likely won’t be able to tell any difference in listening quality.

 Voice Boost is a feature that aims to normalize the volume and make shows easier to listen to when in noisy situations, such as a car or airplane.
-For shows with less-than-ideal editing, Voice Boost can make shows easier to listen to, and it was recently upgraded to version 2.
+For shows with less-than-ideal editing, Voice Boost can make shows easier to listen to, and it was upgraded to version 2 in early 2020.

 Voice Boost 2 is a mastering-quality audio-processing pipeline that applies broadcast-standard loudness normalization, light compression and EQ, and a true-peak lookahead limiter to your podcasts, in real time, without sacrificing quality or battery life.
 And it runs at less than 1% CPU usage on an iPhone SE.